 We have studied the influence of multiple scattering on EMS measurements.
 Only for the thinnest films of low Z elements, where multiple scattering probability is small, is the count rate proportional to the sample thickness.
 Here we find a coincidence count rate that is about 1% of the singles count rate.
 We showed that this ratio can be understood in terms of the phase space of electrons that contribute to singles and the coincidence events.
-For the low Z elements coincidence count rate drops slowly with increasing film thickness, but more importantly the measured intensity distribution is heavily affected by multiple scattering and the spectrum seems to shift to higher and higher binding energies due to inelastic energy loss processes.
+For the low Z elements coincidence count rate drops slowly with increasing film thickness, but more importantly the measured intensity distribution is heavily affected by multiple scattering and the spectrum seems to shift to higher and higher binding energies with increasing thickness, due to inelastic energy loss processes.
 For high Z target the count rate is low, even for thin films, but the spectra appear to be much less affected by multiple scattering.

-It is possible to simulate the effect of multiple scattering semi-quantitatively.

-However generally the effects of elastic multiple scattering are overestimated, whereas the effects of inelastic multiple scattering seems underestimated.
+It is possible to simulate the effect of multiple scattering semi-quantitatively by Monte Carlo.
+However generally the effects of elastic multiple scattering are overestimated, whereas the effects of inelastic multiple scattering seems underestimated in these simulations.
 The first problem could be attributed to a failure of the incoherent approximation.
-Especially for small scattering angles (when the momentum transfer k{el}) is such that $|1/k{el}|$ is of the order of the interatomic separation) one should consider the effects of diffraction.
+Especially for small scattering angles (when the momentum transfer in the elastic scattering event k{el}) is such that $|1/k{el}|$ is of the order of the interatomic separation) one should consider the effects of diffraction.
 Normally Monte Carlo simulations are used to calculate transport properties, which are not affected severely by small angle deflections.
 However in the EMS case small deflections cause a significant change in the inferred momentum \mathbf{q} that is associated with the (e,2e) event.
-Hence a more sophisticated approach could be required.
+Hence a more sophisticated approach is required incorporating both the coherent and incoherent elastic scattering processes.

-The fact that inelastic scattering is worse in the experiment compared to the simulation could be a consequence of using the wrong spectral function as input.
-For silicon the spectral function used incorporated intrinsic plasmons, whereas this was not the case for Au.
+The fact that inelastic scattering appears to be worse in the experiment compared to the simulation could be a consequence of deficiencies in the spectral function used as input for the simulation.
+For silicon the spectral function used incorporated an estimate of the intrinsic plasmons, whereas this was not the case for Au.
+In both cases, however, the simulation underestimates the intensity at larger binding energies.
 Judging from the experiments intrinsic plasmons should be less important for Au than for C or Si.